TheLongSentance/chatbot_conversation/README.md

 ### Template Variables

-The following strings support the `{bot_name}` template variable:
+The following strings support the `{bot_name}` and `{max_tokens}` template variables:

 - `shared_prefix`
 - `first_round_postfix`
 - `last_round_postfix`
 - `bot_prompt`

-This variable is replaced with the bot's name from its configuration, allowing for personalized prompts and instructions.
+These template variables allow for personalized system prompts and instructions for each bot at different stages of the conversation.

 ## Usage